ziga-solar/vanillajs-radial-slider/README.md

 - [ ] Change shape of range slider into a circle
 - [ ] Add color rendering of data line
 - [ ] Add multiple sliders
+- [ ] Styling application to fit mockups

 ### Additional optional tasks